 Nowadays, organic fruits and vegetables are available in traditional supermarkets at good value for money.
 An essential rule is to read the label of everything we buy to verify the origin of the product, method of cultivation, production date and expiration date.
 Of course, buying directly from the farmer, when possible, is the best choice and enables you to learn more about the product.

 Many vegetables used for my recipes are from my family garden.
 When the garden is not enough I buy from farmers.
-The list of fruits and vegetables below is not exhaustive, of course, but it refers to many of the products used in the preparation of my recipes that are easily available.
-You can integrate them, depending on your country of origin, with local fruits and vegetables.
+The list of vegetables below is not exhaustive, of course, but it refers to many of the products used in the preparation of my recipes that are easily available.
+You can integrate them, depending on your country of origin, with local vegetables.

 If consumed daily, the precious beneficial properties of fruit and vegetables are ideal allies for your wellness.
 To make the most of these benefits, you should retain them properly, as I suggest below.